uspki/policies/certificate-policy.md

 Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.

 ### 3.1.5 Uniqueness of names
 The common name attribute for CA Certificates shall be unique from all other CA Certificates.
+There is no stipulation for the uniqueness of the Subject information in Subscriber certificates.

 ### 3.1.6 Recognition, authentication, and role of trademarks
 CAs shall not issue a certificate that knowingly infringes any trademark.